PrankurSharma/accuknox-dashboard-project/README.md

 2. Open the terminal and type "npm i" to install all the dependencies.
 3. After installation gets completed, type "npm start" to start the project.

+You may also visit: https://efe1bd61.accuknox-dashboard-project.pages.dev/ to access this project.

 Comments have been provided wherever required.

 Thank you so much for checking this project.
 I hope you like it and am eagerly waiting for your response and next rounds.